jhvozdovich/riddles-of-the-sphinx/README.md

 # _Riddles of the Sphinx_

-#### _Epicodus Project May 4, 2020_
+#### _Epicodus Project May 5, 2020_

 #### By _**Jessica Hvozdovich and Matt Stroud**_
+#### V2 Contributions By _**Ethan Firpo**_

 ## Description

 _A project to introduce the C# language and the .NET Core framework.
-The lesson explores a console riddle project that evaluates user entries._
+The lesson explores a console riddle project that evaluates user entries.
+The console generates random riddles that a user must answer correctly to progress.
+This project was updated to separate business and UI logic as well as use private fields, constructors, namespaces, and static methods._

 ## Setup/Installation Requirements